A topic from the subject of Quantum Chemistry in Chemistry.

 Main Concepts

-• Emission and absorption of light spectra
+• Emission and absorption spectra of light

 • Molecular structure and bonding

-• Reactivity and reaction mechanisms
+• Chemical reactivity and reaction mechanisms

-• Orbital theory and electron configurations
+• Atomic orbital theory and electron configurations

-• Molecular orbitals and hybridization
+• Molecular orbital theory and hybridization

 • Schrödinger's equation and quantum chemical calculations